AkshayPatil1994/LibraryOfScripts/uDALES/README.md

 ** Some instructions to run the cases on DelftBlue **
 *****************************************************

---- You will need to edit the following fields in the submit.sh?script ? max_wait_time [seconds] - This is the maximum wait time allowed for pre-processing uDALES_HOME [string] - This is the full path to the location where uDALES is compiled
+--- You will need to edit the following fields in the `submit.sh` script max_wait_time [seconds] - This is the maximum wait time allowed for pre-processing uDALES_HOME [string] - This is the full path to the location where uDALES is compiled